browserengineering/book/book/scheduling.md

 Threads can also be used to add browser multitasking.
-For example, in [Chapter 10](security.md#cross-site-requests) we implemented the `XMLHttpRequest` class, which lets scripts make requests to other websites.
+For example, in [Chapter 10](security.md#cross-site-requests) we implemented the `XMLHttpRequest` class, which lets scripts make requests to the server.
 But in our implementation, the whole browser would seize up while waiting for the request to finish.
 That's obviously bad.^[For this reason, the synchronous version of the API that we implemented in Chapter 10 is not very useful and a huge performance footgun.
 Some